 No jewellery other than plain, single, discreet studs, one bangle/band per hand and one plain ring per hand.
-No facial piercings
+One clear nose stud permitted.

 Extreme hairstyles (as decided by the school) are not acceptable eg. hair colouring (natural hair tones only), tram lines, hair shaving - not below a grade 3.
 Navy blue, plain hair accessories are preferred style